Garfield merchandise: Garfield Classics

 The Garfield Classics imprint has been in print since 2001, and reprints Garfield's first 36 books in a "remastered" format, with increased page size, bolder lines, and each strip in full-color format.

 Garfield Complete Works

 Garfield Complete Works is a hardcover collection of Garfield strips, with both black and white (daily) and full-color (Sunday) comics.
 The first volume includes archival material and an introduction from Garfield creator Jim Davis.

 In the UK, over 60 Garfield books, mainly "Pocket Books" or paperbacks, have been published by Ravette.
-The format is slightly different, as the strips are presented in a vertical style.
+The format is slightly different, with the strips presented in a vertical style.
 In the Garfield 20th anniversary book, however, Davis said vertical stacking was the one type of comic anthology layout he wanted to avoid the most when compiling the above collections.

 Additionally, adaptations of Garfield television specials have been published in comic format: